interdiscipline/lockup/README.md

 1. Add this line to your application's Gemfile:

         gem 'lockup'

-2. Next, add this line to your routes.rb:**
+2. Define a codeword (see Usage below).

+3. That's it!**

+  **If you're passing parameters right at your root (i.e. somedomain.com/:parameter), you'll want to place this mount statement in your routes.rb file, _before_ your other route statements:

         mount Lockup::Engine, at: '/lockup'

-  **This step may be unnecessary—depends on your config/routes.rb setup.

-3. Define a codeword (see Usage below).

 ## Usage